Above Ground Root Cellars & Other No-Dig Food Storage

 Our food storage options for summer veggies are: water bath canning, pressure canning, freezing, and some fermenting, like salsa.

 I freeze cantaloupe and honeydew melons.
 Watermelons can be de-seeded and pureed for juice to make jello or sorbet.
-Peppers can be frozen whole.
+Freeze peppers whole or sliced.

-I usually cook down eggplant and okra and freeze in ziploc bags.
-Okra and tomatoes cooked together with onions and hot peppers is really a welcome addition to a winter dinner or added to a gumbo.
+I usually cook down eggplant and okra and freeze in Ziploc bags.
+Okra and tomatoes cooked together with onions and hot peppers is a welcome addition to a winter dinner or added to a gumbo.

 I hope this post provides you with plenty of ideas to help keep local food on the table longer no matter where you live.